mgalbright/google-earth-to-navionics-route-converter/README.md

 [Google Earth Pro on Desktop app](https://www.google.com/earth/about/versions/) into the file format used by the
 [Navionics Boating App](https://www.navionics.com/usa/apps/navionics-boating).
 This allows you to load the route in the Navionics app.

+This script is also extensible to support additional route file formats beyond kml.
+As a proof of concept, I added expermental support for routes saved in .gpx files, though that has been only lightly tested.

 ### Background